 This sounds like a simple tip, but if it was that simple, more people would be doing it!
 There are so many ways we can reduce our waste and one of the first places you can start is by not creating any in the first place!
-That means limiting your use of things like paper towel and only using it when it's absolutely necessary, or using a microfiber cloth instead.
+That means limiting your use of things like paper towels and only using it when it's absolutely necessary, or using cloth instead.
 Plastic bags for produce at the grocery store?
 Bring your own mesh bags!
-And that plastic wrap you're using to wrap up sandwiches everyday or cover up leftovers?
+And that plastic wrap you're using to wrap up sandwiches every day or cover up leftovers?
 Swap it for reusable beeswax wrap or use reusable glass or stainless steel food containers.

 Keep track of your trash each week and avoid buying products with excessive packaging.
 Maybe even keep a log of where most of it is coming from and explore ways you can do better.
 It drives me bonkers when I open a package to find a box within a box that's covered with bubble wrap.

 If you've ever bought something from the Joyous Shop you know we package our products with as little packaging as possible and we make every shipment carbon neutral by investing in renewable energy credits with every purchase.

 Not only is dry cleaning a huge concern for the health of individuals, due to the toxic chemical perchloroethylene (PERC) that is the most widely used chemical solvent in dry cleaning, it also has a negative impact on the environment from a toxic standpoint.

 That's because PERC comes with very toxic effects, being a volatile organic compound (VOC), in that once it's released into the air, it breaks down into other chemicals that make their way into the groundwater.